system76/recognizer/README.md

 # Recognizer

 Recognizer is a standalone service designed to provide the functionality of both a centralization authentication service and the user account service.

 ### Rationale

 At System76 we have multiple applications that use the same underlying data but through differing authentication flows.
 In order to decouple our applications from authentication, improve maintainability, and faster feature iteration we have decided to build a standalone service to replace existing auth flows within our platform.
-In future releases we expect to extend our authentication functionality to include developing an OAuth2.0 provider for System76 accounts.

 **_While the best attempts are made to ensure the software herein is suitable for use by others, it is being developed for use with existing projects at System76.
 For this reason, modification to the software may be necessary for use elsewhere._**

-## Tests
+## Running

-For convince a `docker-compose.yml` file has been included to manage the MySQL instance during testing.
-Before we run our test suite, we need to stand up our MySQL instance:
+For convenience a `docker-compose.yml` file has been included to manage the MySQL and Redis instances.
+Before we run our test suite, or start local development, we need to stand up our instances:

 ```shell
 $ docker-compose up